vnatives/vnatives-platform/README.md

-VNatives Platform
+🌱 VNatives Platform
+Event-Driven Microservices Commerce System

-An Event-Driven, Microservices-Based Commerce System (Production-Grade Learning Project)
+(Production-Grade Learning Project)

 🚀 Overview

-VNatives is a distributed e-commerce backend platform designed using microservices, event-driven architecture, and domain-driven design principles.
+VNatives is a distributed e-commerce backend platform designed using:

+Microservices architecture

+Event-driven communication

+Domain-Driven Design (DDD)

-The platform is built to simulate real-world, large-scale backend systems where:
+The goal is to simulate real-world, large-scale backend systems, not just CRUD APIs.

-Services are independently deployable

-Data ownership is strictly enforced
+What this platform demonstrates

+✔ Independent service deployment
+✔ Strict data ownership
-Communication happens asynchronously via events
+✔ Asynchronous communication via events

-Read and write workloads are intentionally separated
+✔ Clear separation of read & write workloads

-This repository represents the platform-level view of VNatives and acts as the system entry point for understanding architecture, services, and workflows.
+This repository provides a platform-level view of the system architecture, services, and workflows.

-🎯 Purpose of This Project
+🎯 Why This Project Exists

-This project is built to demonstrate MAANG-level backend engineering thinking, not just feature implementation.
+This project is intentionally built to showcase MAANG-level backend engineering thinking.

 It focuses on: